 Post-doctoral fellows in Health and Law

 The Faculty of Law hosts a handful of Graduate Research Trainees each year.
-The following details application and funding requirements.
-Applications are reviewed only once per year, and the deadline to apply is February 1 of the year preceding the academic year during which their visit will be taken.
+See application and funding details below.
+Applications are reviewed once per year, following the application period (October 1 – February 1) for the next intake (September 1).

-Graduate Research Trainees often arrive with their own funding.
+Graduate Research Trainees must secure their own funding.
 As such, they are not enrolled for academic credit, nor employed by the University.
 Note: funding must be from an institutional source (ex. post-secondary, government, or foundation grant or scholarship).